selivan/selivan.github.io/_posts/2020-02-25-removing-bloatware-from-xiaomi-miui-android.md

 Here is a list of Xiaomi and Google apps that I find unnecessary:

+**WARNING**: you should not uninstall or disable "Xiaomi Find Device" `com.xiaomi.finddevice`.
+On next reboot your phone will enter endless loop, and after some time it will ask to erase device and start over.
+Guess how I learned that?

 **Xiaomi**:

 * GetApps - app store like Google Play from Xiaomi.
 The most annoying one, periodically shows advertisement.